canzarlab/fortuna/README.md

 ```
 chr2 190984393 190986854 NM_007315.3,NM_139266.2,XM_006712718.1,XM_017004783.2,XR_001738914.2,XR_001738915.2 Locus_18066 ES 1256
 ```
 which means that on chromosome 2 there exists a novel intron between coordinates 190984393 and 190986854 on gene Locus_18066 that is a novel exon skipping with regards to transcripts NM_007315.3, NM_139266.2, XM_006712718.1, XM_017004783.2, XR_001738914.2, and XR_001738915.2 which is supported by 1256 reads.
-Just like subexon ids in the cnt.tsv file, chromosome, gene, and transcript ids are the same as in the input GTF file.
+Just like subexon IDs in the cnt.tsv file, chromosome, gene, and transcript IDs are taken from the input GTF file.

 Below is an example sashimi plot of the novel exon skipping we generated using IGV.
 <img width="853" alt="sashimi" src="https://user-images.githubusercontent.com/37735817/208976495-17478028-b299-4f54-a6b2-1169f33e034b.png">